< back to page list

 Williamstown Elementary School provides a broad-based math program for children.
 Using the Everyday Math program for grades K-6 allows teachers to provide continuity of instruction from grade to grade.
 The program provides embedded assessments that allow teachers to monitor student growth in math skills and provide for individual differences.
 Our upper grade “math buddies” are often seen working with our younger students on special math projects.

-In grades 4-6 teachers differentiate instruction by teaching math at the same time each day and grouping students according to current skill level and fluency.
+In grades 5-6 teachers differentiate instruction by teaching math at the same time each day and grouping students according to current skill level and fluency.
 This common block of time enables teachers to provide for individual differences by sharing staff and students.
 In grade 4 students are assessed at each unit interval, allowing teachers to design instruction based upon student’s strengths.
-Teachers in grades 5-6 work together instructing math at the same time.
 This flexibility allows children to progress at their own rate and experience a challenging math curriculum.

 Computer technology enhances our math instruction, enabling a child’s math program to be further individualized.
 Programs such as Math Facts In a Flash and IXL (which is accessible at home) are integral parts of our math program in K-6.
 Programs are used to monitor student progress in math facts and concepts, as well as to challenge students beyond the regular curriculum.